 The jobs the team would encounter could be very similar to what is seen on the series.
 Khorforjan is not completely lawless, and there is an attempt to lead normal productive lives by most of the population.
 People are running businesses, taking the bus to work, trying to get by.
 But there is a strong lawless element in Khorforjan, that could become a kind of regular nemesis, requiring the characters to keep a low profile, and also providing easily identifiable bad guys.

 One of the PMCs is a CIA plant, and through him the team should begin to learn that their burn was based on a mission they completed in Pakistan–very black book.
-Turns out, the guy who tasked them to the mission was actually off the reserve.
+Turns out, the guy who tasked them to the mission was actually acting without orders.
 He had gone rogue.
 Rather than admit to this, the agency for whom he worked implicated the team.
 At some point, that rogue agent must travel to Khorforjan for a drug deal.
 This gives the characters a chance to capture him and clear their names.
 He is, though, aware the team are present in the city, and will be taking exceptional precautions.